awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 and the default Region is defined as **Region** in **app.config**.

-It requires the following command-line options:
+It requires the following command line options:

 - ```-i``` *INDEX-NAME*, where *INDEX-NAME* is the name of the index
 - ```-m``` *MAIN-KEY*, where *MAIN-KEY* is the partition key of the index